Pinafore/nlp-hw/dan/readme.md

 Extra Credit
 ----------------

+There are lots of things you could do for extra credit, but here are some ideas:

-For extra credit, you need to initialize the word representations with word2vec, GloVe, or some other representation.
+* Initialize the word representations with word2vec, GloVe, or some other representation.
 Compare the final performance based on these initializations *and* see how the word representations change.
 Write down your findings in analysis.pdf.

+* Have the dropout depend on the index of words so that later text is more likely to disappear.
+This will make it work better on pyramidal questions.

 You can also get extra credit by getting the highest precision and recall by tuning training parameters.
+If you have other ideas, just ask, and we can say whether your proposal makes sense.

 What to turn in
 ----------------